DES Exposure: Questions and Answers

 A routine Pap test is not enough for DES-exposed daughters.
 The cervical Pap test must be done along with a special Pap test of the vagina called a four-quadrant Pap test, in which cell samples are taken from all sides of the vagina.

 Iodine staining of the cervix and vagina

 An iodine solution is used to briefly stain the linings of the cervix and vagina.
 This helps the doctor find adenosis (an abnormal growth of glandular tissue that is not cancer) or other abnormal tissue.

 For this exam, the doctor uses a magnifier to look closely for abnormal tissue in the vagina and cervix.
 Some doctors do not do this for everyone, but this is commonly done if the Pap test result is not normal.

 Small samples of any parts of the cervix or vagina that look abnormal on other tests are removed and looked at under a microscope to see if cancer cells are present.

 Breast exams and screening tests

 DES-exposed daughters should follow current breast cancer screening recommendations, including getting regular mammograms and clinical breast exams.
-Because they may have a slightly higher risk for breast cancer, they should talk to their doctors about the pros and cons of getting breast MRI scans along with their yearly mammograms, especially if they have other risk factors for breast cancer.
+(For American Cancer Society recommendations on breast cancer screening, see our document Breast Cancer: Early Detection.)
 Women should report any new breast lumps or other breast changes to a doctor right away.